 If you are facing any issue, then join our Telegram group or channel and let us know.
-Join Group!
+Join Group

 Use ideas about momentum to explain how seat belts can reduce injuries to passengers during a crash